OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

 :::image type="content" source="../../images/punch-clock-sample-3.png" alt-text="The table and the 'Punch clock' button in the workbook.":::

 > [!NOTE]
-> The duration is only recorded if it is longer than a minute.
+> The duration is only recorded if it's longer than a minute.
 Manually edit the "Clock In" time to test larger durations.